AdobeDocs/campaign-standard.en/help/administration/using/list-of-roles.md

 * **[!UICONTROL Datamodel]**: Right to run publications and create custom resources.
 * **[!UICONTROL Export]**: Right to export data.
 * **[!UICONTROL Generic import]**: Right to run a generic import on data.
 For this to work, you need to link the **[!UICONTROL Generic import]** role to the **[!UICONTROL Workflow]** role.
-* **[!UICONTROL Prepare deliveries]**: Right to create, edit, start delivery preparation, send deliveries and proofs.
+* **[!UICONTROL Prepare deliveries]**: Right to create, modify, prepare and delete deliveries.
+Users with this role can prepare the delivery but not send it.
-* **[!UICONTROL Start deliveries]**: Right to create, edit and validate previously prepared deliveries.
-This role does not allow you to send delivery.
+* **[!UICONTROL Start deliveries]**: Right to create, modify, prepare, send, and delete deliveries.
-* **[!UICONTROL Workflow]**: Right to create, edit, start delivery preparation and workflows.
+* **[!UICONTROL Workflow]**: Right to create, modify, start and delete workflows.
+Users with this role can not send a delivery even in a workflow.

 >[!CAUTION]
 >